 A feeding trial was conducted to discern the influence of dietary inclusion of neem (Azadirachta indica) leaf powder on carcass characteristics, cut-up parts, weights of organs, processing losses, nutrient composition of muscles, sensory characteristics of breast and thigh meat, serum immunological status and production cost parameters of broiler Japanese quail (Coturnix coturnix japonica).
 A total 144 day-old Japanese quail chicks were procured and randomly divided into four treatment groups with three replications having twelve (12) chicks in each in a completely randomized design.
 Quail chicks of treatment T1 (control) were fed basal diet (starter and finisher diet), as per ICAR (2013) specification, whereas in treatment groups T2, T3 and T4, basal diet was incorporated with 0.25% neem leaf powder, 0.50% neem leaf powder, 1.0% neem leaf powder, respectively.
 Statistical analysis was conducted using SPSS version 20.
 ANOVA, followed by Duncan’s Multiple Range test was used for multiple comparisons.
 The results obtained that a non-significant (P≥0.05) difference was noticed in the dressing percentage with and without giblet, cut-up parts, giblet (%live weight), sensory attributes of meat and processing losses of the broiler Japanese quail fed diet incorporated with different level of neem leaf powder.
 The nutrient composition of breast and thigh muscles in terms of crude protein, ether extract and total ash percentage (on %DM basis) were differed non-significantly (P≥0.05) different amongst different treatment groups.
 Quail birds fed diets incorporated with 1.0% neem leaf powder gave group significantly (P<0.05) higher serum immunoglobulin concentration as compared to control.
 Higher profitability was found in NLP @ 0.50% group when all the birds were sold at market price.
 It can be concluded that inclusion of 0.50% neem leaf powder in their diets had significant positive influence on economical production of the broiler Japanese quail.

-Keywords: Carcass characteristics, finisher diet, immunomodulation, Japanese quail, neem leaf powder, starter diet, production cost
+Keywords: Carcass characteristics, Finisher diet, Immunomodulation, Japanese quail, Neem leaf powder, Starter diet, Production cost

 1. INTRODUCTION